Barrier-Certified Adaptive Reinforcement Learning with Applications to Brushbot Navigation: Experimental Results

-The learning curves of the normalized mean squared errors (NMSEs) of action-value function approximation, which are averaged over $15$ runs and smoothed, for the GP SARSA, the kernel adaptive filter, and the GP SARSA 2, are plotted in \reffig{fig:NMSE}.
+The learning curves of the normalized mean squared errors (NMSEs) of action-value function approximation, which are averaged over $15$ runs and smoothed, are plotted in \reffig{fig:NMSE} for the GP SARSA, the kernel adaptive filter and the GP SARSA 2.
 From \reffig{fig:NMSE}, we can observe that both the GP SARSA and the kernel adaptive filter show no large degradations of the NMSE even after the dynamics changes or the policy is updated, while the GP SARSA 2 stops improving the NMSE after the policy is updated (and the dynamics is changed).
 Because no kernel function is newly added after the first $600$ iterations, the GP SARSA 2 could not adapt to the new policy or new dynamics.

-The expected values $\Ex{V^{\phi}(\sigx)}$ (expectation is taken over the $15\x5$ runs, i.e., $15$ runs for learning, each of which includes five policy evaluations) associated with the policies obtained at time instant $n=10000$ for the GP SARSA, the kernel adaptive filter, and the GP SARSA 2 are shown in \reftab{expectedQ}.
+The expected values $\Ex{V^{\phi}(\sigx)}$ for the GP SARSA, the kernel adaptive filter and the GP SARSA 2 associated with the policies obtained at time instant $n=10000$ are shown in \reftab{expectedQ}. (expectation is taken over the $15\x5$ runs, i.e., $15$ runs for learning, each of which includes five policy evaluations).
 Recall that $V^{\phi}$ is defined in \refeq{Qdef}.

 Among the $15$ runs for the kernel adaptive filter, we extracted the seventh run, which was successful.
 The left figure of \reffig{fig:simuresult} illustrates the action-value function at time instant $n=10000$ of the seventh run for the kernel adaptive filter, and the right figure of \reffig{fig:simuresult} plots the trajectory of the optimal policy obtained at time instant $n=10000$ for the seventh run.
 The simulated quadrotor was relocated at time instant $n=11000,12000,13000$, and $n=14000$, and both the position and the velocity of the simulated quadrotor went to zeros successfully.